SalesforceCommerceCloud/sfcc-ci/README.md

 archive       | (String)    | The ZIP archive filename to deploy token         | (String)    | The Oauth token to use use for authentication options       | (Object)    | The options parameter can contains two properties: pfx: the path to the client certificate to use for two factor authentication. passphrase: the optional passphrase to use with the client certificate callback      | (Function)  | Callback function executed as a result.
-The job execution details and the error will be passed as parameters to the callback function.
+The error will be passed as parameter to the callback function.

 **Returns:** (void) Function has no return value